muratk5n/thirdwave/en/README.md

 Those levels 3,4,5 are not a good indicator of destructive strength.
 IKE is better.

-"What was Hurrican Ian's category?"
+"What was Hurricane Ian's category?"

 ---